near/borsh-rs/README.md

 We have CI Infrastructure put in place to automate the process of publishing all crates once a version change has merged into master.

-However, before you release, make sure the [CHANGELOG](CHANGELOG.md) is up to date.
+However, before you release, make sure the [CHANGELOG](CHANGELOG.md) is up to date and that the `[Unreleased]` section is present but empty.

-### Release on GitHub

-After the checks pass and the release to crates.io has succeeded, a new tag will be created on GitHub to match the new version.
-You can use this tag to manually create a new release on GitHub.

-1. Navigate to the [New Release](https://github.com/near/borsh-rs/releases/new) page
-2. Select the tag name, e.g. `v0.8.0`
-3. Write down the release log (basically, copy-paste from the [CHANGELOG](CHANGELOG.md))
-4. Publish the release

 ## License